dailyminiii/IMPACT/README.md

 The public `Assets/RecordedData/Sample/` motion and `ExpertMVC/` calibration files are replay demonstrations.

-The five-expert reference database is distinct from the 12-participant study and is derived from the public CC0 [MultiSenseBadminton collection](https://doi.org/10.6084/m9.figshare.c.6725706.v1).
+The five-expert reference database is derived from the public CC0 [MultiSenseBadminton collection](https://doi.org/10.6084/m9.figshare.c.6725706.v1).
 See [`reference_data/README.md`](reference_data/README.md) for the released subset, provenance, and reconstruction procedure.

 The repository also excludes raw third-party avatar, anatomy, court, racket, font, chart, and device-SDK assets, as well as Unity caches, local paths, credentials, generated outputs, and hardware network settings.